jrief/django-websocket-redis/docs/heartbeats.rst

 The server part
 ---------------
-The main loop of the websocket server is idle for a maximum of 4 seconds, even if there is nothing to do.
+The main loop of the Websocket server is idle for a maximum of 4 seconds, even if there is nothing to do.
 After that time interval has elapsed, this loop optionally sends a magic string to the client.
 This can be configured using the special setting: